EU Aims for Harmonized Sanctions Enforcement With Defined Criminal Offences and Penalties

 • Intent to circumvent a prohibition included in the regulations.

 The Directive sets forth specific prohibited actions that must be considered as a criminal circumvention offence.
-See the chart below for the list of circumvention offences.
+See the table below for the list of circumvention offences.

 CRIMINAL OFFENCE OF CIRCUMVENTION